 2.2 Treatments and Cultural Practices

-The experiment was carried out with Binadhan-10 as test crop.
+The experiment was conducted using Binadhan-10 as the test crop.
 It’s a high yielding variety.
 It can tolerate soil salinity level up to EC 8-10 dSm-1.
 According to Kibria et al. (2017) Binadhan-10 showed higher salt tolerance among salt-tolerant varieties like BRRI dhan47, Binadhan-8 and in all measured physiological parameters.
 The experiment was laid out in a randomized complete block design with three replications.

 2.3 Seedlings Raising

-Seedlings were raised in well prepared wet seed bed at the sub-station Satkhira farms.
+Seedlings were raised in a well-prepared wet seed bed at substation Satkhira farms.
 Before sowing, seeds were immersed in water for 24 hours and then taken out and kept in jute sacks in dark condition for 48 hours.
 Seedling nurseries were prepared by puddling the soil.

 2.4 Land Preparation

-The land preparation was started one month prior to transplant of the seedlings.
+Land preparation was started one month prior to seedling transplantation.
 Subsequently the land was sufficiently irrigated and ploughed and cross ploughed according to study’s requirement with country plough followed by laddering to have a good tilth.
 All kinds of stubble and residues of previous crop were removed from the field.
 After uniform leveling, the experimental plots were laid out according to the requirement of the treatment.

 2.5 Fertilization and Manuring